jgsrty/jgsrty.github.io/docs/english/DailySentence/2025/08August.md

 # August

+## Day 22
+#### George Washington Carver is possibly the most famous agricultural scientist of all time.

+#### The story of George Washington Carver's life is interesting and inspiring, as it shows how some people can achieve success despite adversity.

+#### One problem for farmers in the southern United States was that the most widespread crops, cotton and tobacco, tended to remove nutrients from the soil.

+#### When Carver died, in 1943, the American government made his birthplace a national monument.

+#### One of the most famous features of New York City is its dramatic skyline.

+#### New York has more tall buildings, called "skyscrapers," than any other city in the world.

+#### New York is famous for much more than just its architecture.

+#### The United Nations has its headquarters in New York City.

+#### The bustling Times Square, located in the mid-town Manhattan area.

+#### By far the most populous state of the United States is California.

+#### Temperatures in Death Valley sometimes exceed 50 degrees Celsius.

+#### California contains some of the largest cities in the United States.
+Within the greater Los Angeles area, one can find Hollywood, known as the movie capital of the world.
+Many rich people live in suburbs such as Beverly Hills.

+#### Further north is the city of San Francisco, one of the most beautiful cities of the United States.

 ## Day 21
 #### In contrast to the dry interior areas, the northern coast of Australia receives a great deal of rainfall.